Arm#

 when started

-[Check if the 6-Axis Arm can increment from its position.]
+[Check if Arm1 can increment from its current position.]

-print [The 6-Axis Arm can't incremental move for this distance.] ▶
+print [The 6-Axis Arm can't move that distance.] on screen ▶

-The Arm move end effector? block returns a Boolean indicating whether the 6-Axis Arm can rotate its end effector to the specified orientation.
+The arm move end effector?
+Boolean block returns whether the end effector can rotate to a specified orientation.

 <[Arm1 v] move end effector to [pitch v] [0] degrees?>